-Úlfhildur the Elf-lady at Lake Mývatn in North-Iceland - Icelandic Folklore
+Úlfhildur the Elf-lady at Lake Mývatn in North Iceland - Icelandic Folklore

 Lake Mývatn North-Iceland

-I have been telling you a bit about the Elves of Iceland in my travel-blog.
-In this travel-blog, I want to tell you about an elf-lady at Lake Mývatn in Mývatnssveit way up in North-Iceland.
-Her name is "Úlfhildur álfkona" or Úlfhildur the elf-lady.
+I have been telling you a bit about the Elves of Iceland in my travel blogs.
+In this travel blog, I want to tell you about an elf-lady at Lake Mývatn in Mývatnssveit in North Iceland.

 Top photo: Lake Mývatn by Höfði